 Creating a "Kit" is another fun way to go portable.
 Your possibilities are endless.
 Using a bin, a lunchbox or a carrying container you can create "Kits" that hold Construction Toys, Arts & Crafts, Science, or Fine Motor activities.
 They have their own "home", and are easy to put away in the evening.

 Portable Circle Time Space:

-I created this Circle Time Binder for providers who were short on space.
-This portable option allows Childcare Providers to cover the basics of Circle Time without dedicating a whole wall to it.
+I created this Circle Time Binder for educators who were short on space.
+This portable option allows early childhood educators to cover the basics of Circle Time without dedicating a whole wall to it.